 Pronouns: he/him

-I just received my master’s degree in counseling and human services from Lindsey Wilson College.
-I completed my practicum with ODCC this past year and am excited to apply everything I have learned as I transition to a position as a counselor.
+I am the Quality Assurance Director and a Therapist at Open Doors Counseling Center.
+I am a Licensed Professional Counselor Associate.
+I am I have received my Master’s degree in Counseling and Human Services from Lindsey Wilson College.
 I am a member of the LGBTQ+ community and also have experience with polyamorous relationship structures.
 I hope to use my knowledge and experiences to assist others.

 I would like to share a little about my background.
 I am married with one son.
 My family is from Eastern KY, but because my dad was in the Air Force, I grew up all over.
 However, when I was in middle school, he retired and we moved to Pikeville.
 After high school I joined the military, got married, and was stationed in Fort Stewart, GA.
 I realized early on that I did not want to make the military my career, so afterwards I returned to Pikeville.